 Eleanor Neff Powell

-I am an Assistant Professor in Yale University's Department of Political Science and Resident Fellow in the Institution for Social and Policy Studies and Center for the Study of American Politics.
+I am an Assistant Professor of Political Science at the University of Wisconsin- Madison.
 My research focuses on the U.S. Congress, political parties, and the policy-making process with a particular emphasis on exploring the role of money in politics.
 I received my A.B. in Politics and Political Economy from Princeton University (2004) and Ph.D. in Political Science from Harvard University (2009).